| |

 Well, not quite actually.
 First, let’s talk about how we’re going to organize this guide.

-We’re going to have sections for gluten free restaurants, gluten free bakeries, and gluten free breweries.
+This guide has three sections: our favorite dedicated gluten free restaurants, dedicated gluten free bakeries, and dedicated gluten free breweries.

 Importantly, all of the offerings in the bakery and brewery sections are 100% gluten free, so you don’t have to worry about cross-contact in an environment where flour and barley are potentially flying around.